 Back out of the water, she stood shivering and dripping oily droplets that clung together in fatty globs on the floor grating.
 Percy always thought of herself as pretty tough.
 But in many ways Chips, with her foul language and bad attitude, was a lot tougher.
 Chips had never even mentioned the temperature of the water.

-With the extra bilge pumps running, Captain Percy let Gregory and Bastian go stumble up to their racks to make another attempt at getting some sleep.
+With the extra bilge pumps running, Captain Percy let Gregory and Bastian stumble up to their racks for another attempt at getting some sleep.
 And indeed, they slept through the next six hours or so of work while she, Owen, and Hemi did whatever they could to help Chips get the hull welded back together.
-Since only one person could weld at a time, Percy, Hemi, and Owen found themselves standing around smoking and drinking coffee more than actually working, so Percy eventually sent Hemi and Owen to their racks too.
+Since only one person could weld at a time, Percy, Hemi, and Owen found themselves standing around smoking and drinking coffee more than actually working, so Percy eventually sent Hemi and Owen to their racks, too.

-She needed sleep more than anyone.
+She needed to sleep more than anyone.
 But she knew she would not be able to.
 Maybe once they got to the surface, but that seemed far off now—both physically and temporally.
-She smoked up cigarillo after cup of coffee after cigarillo.
-When Chips needed something she was there, but mostly Chips had her own method and did not want help.
-When Chips disappeared below the surface it became totally silent in the cargo hold.
+She polished off cigarillo after cup of coffee after cigarillo.
+When Chips needed something, she was there, but mostly Chips had her own method and did not want help.
+When Chips disappeared below the surface the cargo hold became totally silent.
 Percy looked at her watch—time had fallen to its knees and crawled forward only with desperate and gasping heaves.
-It took her more than an hour to realize that the water level had receded a bit, leaving a greasy black line on the pressure hull indicating its high-water mark.
+It took her more than an hour to realize that the water level had receded a bit, leaving a greasy black line on the pressure hull to indicate its high-water mark.

-Percy allowed herself some small amount of hope.
+Percy allowed herself a small amount of hope.

 The receding water level was everything.
-The boat did not need power, or the high-pressure air system, or a running motor to reach the surface—all she needed was that water level to recede, physics would take care of everything else.
+The boat did not need power or the high-pressure air system or a running motor to reach the surface—all she needed was for that water level to recede; physics would take care of everything else.
 The way it was currently set, the boat wanted to float.
 It was merely being pinned down by a massive black liquid weight.

 She waited for Chips to raise her head above the surface again.
 “Chips!
 The water level is dropping!”
-Percy shouted to her with one hand cupped to her mouth, while pointing at the black line of grit marked on the pressure hull.
+Percy shouted with one hand cupped to her mouth, pointing at the black line of grit marked on the pressure hull.

 “Ah fuckin’ sure.
 With the fuckin’ quilt of patches I’ve laid down it’s about fuckin’ time.”